Azure/template-analyzer/src/Analyzer.Core.BuiltInRuleTests/README.md

                 "LineNumber": 3, // Line number of expected reported failure "Description": "(Optional) Description of what's being tested for this expected failure."
             }
-        // Other optional properties can be specified as well, for example to give context on why some resources are expected to pass analysis.
+        // Any other "made up" properties can be added as well, as the test author deems appropriate; for example, providing context on why some resources are expected to pass analysis.
         ]
     },
     ... // More tests can be defined if multiple templates should be analyzed - one test block for each template ]
 ```

+Although `Template`, `ReportedFailures`, and `LineNumber` are required properties, the test config is not limited to having only these properties.
+If test authors choose, other properties can be created simply by adding them in the JSON file.
+This can be helpful for giving additional context, for example to explain why certain resources in a test template do not fail (for testing that the rule does not generate false-positives).

 ### Test ARM Templates
 For each template file referenced in a `Template` property of a test configuration, there should be a file within the same directory with the same name.